Skip to main content

 5 Helpful Things to Say When Someone is Grieving

 Tread lightly here and remember that ignoring their loss isn’t the answer.
 Yes, it’s really uncomfortable to witness someone else’s pain.
+That doesn't mean you should avoid it.
 Don’t know what to say?
 Here are a few things that you can say that are more appropriate:

 The History of Pregnancy & Infant Loss Awareness Month